 Figure 10 – Taken from “Text and Style Conditioned GAN for Generation of Offline Handwriting Lines” the Figure shows the results of mimicking two authors style, top sentence is the original author writing bottom is generated sentence.

-All the papers mentioned care more about the font transfer of the writing and less for the style of the document and the other aspects of document to document transfer.
-Also, none of the papers try to implement the transfer on a full document.
+All the aforementioned papers focus more about the font transfer of the writing and less for the style of the document and the other aspects of document.
+In addition, none of the papers try to implement the transfer on a full document image.
 In the paper of Pondenkandath et.al.
 [10] the researchers apply document style transfer on historical documents.
 They use two models and compare results between them.
 The first model is GAN (cycleGAN) and the second model is VGG-19 CNN.
-The main motivation of this research is to generate massive synthetic datasets of "historic" documents which can be used for the training of document analysis systems.
+The main motivation of this research is to generate massive synthetic datasets of "historical" documents which can be used for the training of document analysis systems.
 The researchers found that the synthetic images generated by the cycleGAN appear significantly better than those generated with NST.
 The researchers notice many similarities between the target domain samples and the synthetic samples.
 The overall style content of the target domain is well expressed.
 However, in a structural content point of view the initials are not well detected and expressed.
 The two column-mode is not at all expressed.
 When considering the synthetic documents produced with the NST, the structural content is better preserved.
 However, the style is mixed and standardized over the entire synthetic document, leading to the presence of a lot of colored artifacts.
 Also, the font does not change as compared to the synthetic images generated by the GAN.
-Some of his results are visible in Figure 11.
+Some of their results are shown in Figure 11.